 How to Check

-Each camera brand checks differently — for example, by viewing the latest JPEG file's EXIF data through an online EXIF checker, or using brand-specific software.
+Each camera brand checks differently — for example, by viewing the latest JPEG file's EXIF data through an online checker, or using brand-specific software.
 The easiest way is to ask the seller to show you the count.

 Levels to Consider

-These figures are rough guidelines, not hard rules: under 10,000 is very low, 10,000–50,000 is normal use, over 100,000 warrants careful price consideration and further questions about the camera's history.
+These figures are rough guidelines, not absolute rules: below 10,000 is very low, 10,000–50,000 is normal use, over 100,000 warrants careful pricing consideration and further questions about the camera's history.